callumrollo/callumrollo.github.io/content/articles/financial_transparency.md

 - I should return to some regular form of charitable giving, rather than my current rather scattergun approach
 - When my parents eventually pass away, I expect to inherit something on the order of £100'000.
 I hope that, when the time comes, I have the financial position and moral integrity to give it away.
 - Once I have saved enough, I have a vague plan to gift a close friend of mine enough to get them onto the housing ladder.
+I have also been inspired by the idea of housing coops.
+Maybe I could gift/loan my savings to an organisation like Radical Routes that supply funding for new housing cooperatives
-- I have no plans to have children, and you can't take it with you so...
+- I do not plan to have children, and you can't take it with you!

 # Limitations and wider context

 A lot of asterisks apply to my exhortations of financial transparency.
 I have many compounding privileges of being a highly paid & educated white cis-hetero man living in the global North.
 These privileges insulate me from many potential harms.
 To me, benefiting from these privileges makes it all the more important that I share this financial information.
-Systems of dominance and hierarchy are easier to maintain when those who are disadvantaged don't know they details of the inequality.
+Systems of dominance and hierarchy are easier to maintain when those who are disadvantaged don't know the details of the inequality.
+This kind of individual action is no substitute for the much increased financial transparency that is essential for a fairer society.
 ### Counter arguments

 - **How could this be used against me?** If you are looking to blackmail me, this is probably quite useful information to have, but I am not a politically exposed person.